-As a freelancer, Stone was half trader and half pirate, traveling between England, America and the Indies wreaking havoc as he went.
+As a freelancer, John Stone was half trader and half pirate, traveling between England, America and the Indies.
+He wreaked havoc as he went.
 He was, at one point, even accused of cannibalism.
-He kidnapped Indians and forced them to guide his ship and wasn’t above trying to sell them.
-His actions were an offense to both the Indians and the colonists, who needed Indian trade.
+Stone kidnapped Indians and forced them to guide his ship and wasn’t above trying to sell them.
+His actions offended both the Indians and the colonists, who needed Indian trade.

 As Stone took his small ship south into the mouth of the Connecticut River, he steered straight into a festering trade war.
-The Dutch West India Company had arrived in Connecticut in 1632, building a fort that was to be the northeast corner of the Dutch New Netherland colony in the new world.
+The Dutch West India Company had arrived in Connecticut in 1632, building a fort at the northeast corner of the Dutch New Netherland colony in the new world.

-Fort Good Hope was built at what is now Hartford, and for a year the powerful Pequot tribe had exclusive rights to trade with the Dutch.
+They built Fort Good Hope was at what is now Hartford.
+For a year the powerful Pequot tribe had exclusive rights to trade with the Dutch.
 But the arrangement angered other Indians in the area, notably the Narragansett.

-n 1634, however, the fighting continued and the Dutch stepped in with a rather ham-handed gesture.
+In 1634, however, the fighting continued and the Dutch stepped in with a rather ham-handed gesture.
 They kidnapped Tatobem and demanded ransom.
-But when the ransom was paid, the colonists delivered Tatobem back to the Pequot – already dead.
+After the colonists received the ransom, they delivered Tatobem back to the Pequot – already dead.
 Whether his murder was intended or not isn’t clear.

 This development infuriated the Pequot.
-As was the custom, the Pequot would be expected to seek revenge by killing a Dutch leader or demanding a heavy payment.
-This was where Stone entered the picture.
+According to custom, the Pequot should either seek revenge by killing a Dutch leader or demanding a heavy payment.
+And so John Stone entered the picture.

-There are varying accounts of Stone’s arrival in Connecticut as he headed south hoping to find friendlier relations with the English in Virginia.
+Accounts of Stone’s arrival in Connecticut vary.
+He headed south hoping to find friendlier relations with the English in Virginia.
 One story holds that he arrived at an Indian settlement under pretext of trade, but soon he and his crew grew drunk and violent.
 Another version holds that the Pequot simply identified Stone as the target of their revenge plan.

-Either way, Stone didn’t finish his journey south to Virginia.
-Instead, he was murdered in Connecticut by the Pequot.
+Either way, John Stone didn’t finish his journey south to Virginia.
+Instead, the Pequot murdered him in Connecticut.
 While the Dutch may have accepted this as just, the British saw nothing just about it.
 Stone was not Dutch.
-How could his murder be seen as fair exchange for Tatobem – who had been killed by the Dutch?
+How could his murder be seen as fair exchange for Tatobem – who the Dutch had killed?
 The Pequot acknowledged the error and tried to make payment to settle the dispute, but the British had other ideas.

 The Massachusetts Bay Colony tried to use Stone’s death to its advantage, hoping to gain something useful from his otherwise noxious life.
-At a meeting with the Pequot, the British laid out their demands: Stone’s murderers would he handed over for trial, the Pequot would cede territory to Massachusetts, and trade only with the English in the future.
+At a meeting with the Pequot, the British laid out their demands: They would hand over Stone’s murderers for trial, cede territory to Massachusetts, and trade only with the English in the future.